-Nowadays, this is also happening in the Philippines.
+Nowadays, this is also true in the Philippines.
 When you commit pronunciation or grammatical error, many would laugh at you.
 One of my instructors before told us that he is more confident giving English talk to Americans than giving one in front of Filipino audience.
 It feels like as if it is a mortal sin when you make a mistake.
 The only advantage if you’re living in the Philippines is that you get to speak with a lot of people who are willing to speak English too.

 Where to Start?

 First, you need to know what is holding you back from improving.
 Consider this, your parents didn’t bother teaching you how to read before you could say the first ever word from your mouth.
 We did not even learn grammar rules nor memorized vocabulary words when we were learning our first language – our mother tongue.
-We became accustomed to that language simply by listening to our parents.
+We became accustomed with that language simply by listening to our parents.
 We tried to mimic the way they speak.
 This pattern should also be followed in order for us to learn another language more quickly.

 In my case, English is my third language.
-Iloko (Ilocano) is my native language, Filipino (Tagalog) is the second and I can speak two more languages namely Hiligaynon (Ilonggo) and Itneg (a dialect in Abra).
+Iloko (Ilocano) is my native language and Filipino (Tagalog) as the second.
+I still can speak two more languages namely Hiligaynon (Ilonggo) and Itneg (a dialect in Abra).
 The process is the same; learning the language by listening and speaking it.